 While many of us fantasize about working on the beach, remote work will allow others to take care of their aging parents, or move somewhere with a lower cost of living.

-There are some clear benefits to working from home, but what about remote jobs with Amazon specifically?
+There are some clear benefits to working from home, but what about Amazon work from home jobs specifically?

-Amazon offers a pretty attractive remote work benefits package to full time employees including:
+Amazon offers an attractive remote work benefits package to full time employees including: